reinterpretcat/vrp/experiments/heuristic-research/README.md

-# Description
+# Heuristic research playground

-This crate is, essentially, a heuristic research playground.
+This crate runs vector-function and VRP experiments and visualizes the population, objective convergence, hyper-heuristic telemetry, and GSOM topology over generations.

 ## Build